cablelabs/lpwanserver-web-client/TESTING.md

 The end-to-end test `e2e/specs/demo.test.js` is coupled with the lpwanserver demo data.
-Because the sqlite3 database is run on the same process as the lpwanserver, the lpwanserver images used in e2e tests need to be built so that the demo data exist in the image.
+Because the sqlite3 database is run on the same process as the lpwanserver, the lpwanserver images used in e2e tests need to be built so that the demo data exists in the image.
 You can get that by running `npm run package` in the lpwanserver repository.
 An environment variable is used to let lpwanserver know which database file to use.